 During the second visit, the permanent crown is checked to ensure it is the proper shape, size and color.
 Once this has been done, the dentist may numb the patient to ensure there is no discomfort.
 After this has been done, the new crown will be installed and permanently placed with special cement.

 Crowns generally last approximately five to 15 years.
 This depends on wear and tear on the crown, oral hygiene and more.
 Individuals must remember that the tooth is still prone to decay, thus brushing and flossing remain of great importance.
 In addition, grinding of the teeth, biting fingernails and chewing ice can all impact the lifespan of the crown.

 Only a dentist can determine when a crown is the optimal solution.
 He or she takes numerous factors into consideration when making this decision, as other treatment options are available.
 If you have one or more teeth you feel may benefit from a crown, call us today.
 We’ll be happy to exam your teeth and gums and make recommendations based on our findings.
 We want to help you achieve your goals when it comes to your smile and oral health and will work with you to discover the treatment options that make the most sense for you.

-If you have any questions regarding crown services at our Washington D.C. office or have any questions regarding our many other dental services, call the Washington Center for Cosmetic Dentistry at (202) 873-1341 or send us your name and email address via our website to schedule an appointment.
+If you have any questions regarding crown services at our Washington D.C. office or have any questions regarding our many other dental services, call the Washington Center for Cosmetic Washington Center for Cosmetic Dentistry Family Dentistry at (202) 873-1341 or send us your name and email address via our website to schedule an appointment.
 You can also visit our dental services page to learn more about our full scope of services provided.